wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 # Security Considerations

 An attacker may attempt to register a large number of addresses in quick succession in order to overwhelm the address registration server and / or fill up log files.
-Similar attack vectors exist today, e.g. an attacker can DoS the server with messages contained spoofed DUIDs.
+Similar attack vectors exist today, e.g. an attacker can DoS the server with messages contained spoofed DHCP Unique Identifiers (DUIDs) {{!RFC8415}}.

 If a network is using FCFS SAVI [RFC6620], then the DHCPv6 server can trust that the ADDR-REG-INFORM message was sent by the legitimate holder of the address.
 This prevents a host from registering an address owned by another host.